NOW IN STOCK FOR IMMEDIATE DELIVERY!

 The unique buildup of the UltraWeave includes an integrated black (custom knit highly AT design) backing.
-The fact that the backing is bonded without any distance to its attached front layers increases contrast and black levels as the backing becomes part of the overall "matrix" buildup reflecting (and not reflecting that is), while making up the projected image.
+The fact that the backing is bonded without any distance to its attached front layers increases the perceived contrast and black levels as the backing becomes part of the overall "matrix" buildup reflecting (and not reflecting that is), while making up the projected image.
 The bonded nature also secures that no "halo" effect becomes apparent, as even the slightest distance between the layers, a common issue when manually attaching black backing to regular woven or knitted fabrics, will reduce contrast and overall sharpness especially apparent on bright objects in dark surroundings by introducing light bleeding.
 In addition, stray light is effectively taken care of, so that objects in the back of the screen, such as wooden studs etc., will not be visible through the fabric.

 Quick guide to show you how to very easily install the UltraWeave onto one of our V6 UltraFrames.
 The professional rocker tool from FabricMate is sold separately here >>.